engkufizz/AutomateTools/Combine_Excel/README.md

 ## 🔧 Development Notes

 * Header detection uses heuristics:
   * Prefers rows with more “header-like” tokens (non-numeric, unique).
   * Can merge two consecutive rows into one header if they both look headerish.
   * Falls back to placeholder headers if nothing is convincing.
 * Alignment across files can be enabled with `--align-headerless` to map weak/no-header files to the most common schema (by column count).
 * GUI uses `tkinter` and `ttk` for cross-platform basic UI.
+* In the GUI, output location and base file name are set in a single "Save As..." step.

 ---

 ## 📝 License

 MIT License — free to use, modify, and distribute.